TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy.md

 ---
 ###  4️⃣ Clone Go2_odometry
-Install the Kalman filter for the Go2 : [Github Inria Paris Go2_odometry](https://github.com/inria-paris-robotics-lab/go2_odometry?tab=readme-ov-file)
+Install the Kalman filter for the Go2 : [Github Inria Paris Go2_odometry](https://github.com/inria-paris-robotics-lab/go2_odometry?tab=readme-ov-file).
+It provides an estimation of the robot’s velocity, which is one of the input features of the neural network used for control.

 Here is a full tutorial on how to install this library :